Gwen-Bradbury/MS3/README.md

 - _Map Markers_- The ability to add another marker pin to the map when a new park is added to the DB.

 ### Bugs and Fixes Implemented after Testing -

+- _Edit buttons_ - Renamed the 'Edit' buttons within the edit walk and park pages to 'Update'.

 - _Images_ - Changed headline image as the origional one looked pixelated and streched.